JetBrains/teamcity-documentation/topics/how-to.md

 To address fast disaster recovery scenarios, TeamCity supports active \- failover (cold standby) approach: the data that the TeamCity server uses can be replicated and a solution put in place to start a new server using the same data if the currently active server malfunctions.

 As to the data, the TeamCity server uses both database and file storage (Data Directory).
-You can browse through [TeamCity Data Backup](teamcity-data-backup.md) and [TeamCity Data Directory](teamcity-data-directory.md) pages in to get more information on TeamCity data storing.Basically, both TeamCity data directory on the disk and the database which TeamCity uses must remain in a consistent state and thus must be replicated together.
+You can browse through [TeamCity Data Backup](teamcity-data-backup.md) and [TeamCity Data Directory](teamcity-data-directory.md) pages in to get more information on TeamCity data storing.Basically, both the TeamCity Data Directory on the disk and the database which TeamCity uses must remain in a consistent state and thus must be replicated together.
-Only a single TeamCity server instance should use the database and data directory at any time.
+Only a single TeamCity server instance should use the database and Data Directory at any time.

 Ensure that the distribution of the TeamCity failover/backup server is of exactly the same version as the main server.
 It is also important to ensure the same server environment/startup options like memory settings, etc.